Now available: call-recording solution to help you comply with new CMS regulations this AEP. Create Your Account

 With the lien method, the rider comes built into the cost of the policy, but should you use the living benefit, the benefit amount is deducted from the face amount.
 For example, if a client with a $100,000 life insurance policy should need $10,000 for a critical illness, the death benefit would be reduced by $10,000 to $90,000.
 These types of policies tend to limit the amount that can be taken from the face amount to only a portion of it.

 Because so many carriers offer living benefits built in for no additional cost to many of today’s life insurance policies, simply communicating this additional benefit can help agents connect existing clients to newer, improved policies and make a new sale.

-But the possibility of underwriting should not deter the agent from pursuing the life insurance discussion with clients and prospects, Buller said.
+But the possibility of underwriting should not deter the agent from pursuing the life insurance discussion with clients and prospects.
 With the desire for online purchasing expanding and underwriting constantly evolving – especially during the pandemic – avoiding the discussion means you could miss out on sales.

 The pandemic and economic fallout have forced many changes in how life insurance companies operate and in how consumers buy life insurance.

 Some life insurance companies tightened underwriting or even stopped selling some policies early in the pandemic, with some recently reversing those restrictions.

 Before the pandemic, buying a policy that didn’t require a medical exam typically meant the customer would pay more.
 But as in-person paramedical exams became difficult with social distancing guidelines, no-exam policies at prices comparable to policies that required an exam emerged.
 Some consumers in the pandemic have been buying the maximum coverage they can get without an exam.
 And many are going online to make the purchase, bypassing the typical in-person discussion with insurance agents.